Pranav726/bsc_personal/README.md

 ##step-4
 -------------------
-the output........
-1.the counter counts from 0-255 for every iteration.
+The counter successfully increments from 0 to 255 for each iteration.

-2.by using the command in the "test_bsc" you can convert the bsv code to verilog and the verilog file is saved in the name "mkCounter.v". you can see the both outputs if the compiler is installed successfully.
+Using the command specified in the test_bsc script, the BSV source code is translated into Verilog.

+The generated Verilog output is stored as mkCounter.v.

+The presence of both outputs verifies the successful installation and operation of the Bluespec compiler.

 ## Acknowledgements
 ----------------------